CraigN/GoogleBenchmark-CMake-Example/README.md

 The benchmark application needs to be linked against the `benchmark` library to run.
 The build is configured to download the latest `benchmark` library using `Git` and compile it as a dependency.

-The following steps should build the example using an out-of-source build folder:
+The following steps should build the example using an out-of-source build folder.

+### Windows

+Open a `x64 Native Tools Command Prompt for VS 2019` and execute the following:

 ```
 mkdir build && cd build